North Fork, California: Early history

-The first permanent settlement in the North Fork area was established in 1865, when Milton Brown built a log cabin at the end of a wagon road from Crane Valley to the north fork of the San Joaquin River.
-The location, known locally as "Brown's Place," served stockmen, sheepmen, and miners who left their wagons there before traveling further into the mountains.
+Euro-American settlement in the North Fork area began in the mid-19th century.
+In 1865, Milton Brown built a log cabin at the end of a wagon road extending from Crane Valley toward the north fork of the San Joaquin River.
+The location became known as "Brown's Place" and served stockmen, sheepmen, and miners who left their wagons and supplies there before continuing into the mountains.

-In 1886, Brown and John Bartram built a sawmill on Peckinpah Mountain, forming the North Fork Lumber Company.
-A post office was established the following year under the name "North Fork," which became the name of the settlement.
+In 1886, Brown and John Bartram established a sawmill on Peckinpah Mountain and organized the North Fork Lumber Company.
+The North Fork post office was established in 1888, and the company's name was subsequently adopted by the settlement.